kg6zvp/clear-aligner/README.md

 The template database file is the basis of all project databases and included with the platform builds.
-The file is stored in `sql/clear-aligner-template.sqlite` in the project directory during development and the application user data directory after installation.
+The file is stored in `sql/clear-aligner-template.sqlite` in the project directory during development and the application footprint after installation.

 The template database file is created automatically when executing `yarn dev-electron` or any of the `yarn build*` commands, including the platform builds.
 These build steps